Inspired

 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-Baha’u’llah identified one most important human need in all of His books and writings: unity.
-He said: “Ye are all the leaves of one tree and the drops of one ocean.”
+Baha’u’llah identified one most important human need in all of his books and writings: unity.
+He said to all humanity: “Ye are all the leaves of one tree and the drops of one ocean.”

 This core Baha’i teaching takes a step beyond the Golden Rule.
-That law, found in all the major religions, teaches us to treat others as we would like to be treated ourselves.
-But Baha’u’llah calls us to a higher understanding — that we are all part of one unified reality, like the individual cells in all living things.
+That law, found in all the major religions, teaches us to treat others as we would want to be treated ourselves.
+But the primary principles of the Baha’i Faith call us to a higher understanding – that we are all part of one unified reality, like the individual cells in all living things.
 When we harm others, we harm ourselves.

 While Baha’u’llah’s teachings exalt the appearance of justice in the world, and while Baha’is everywhere work for justice, in this passage we get a sense of what justice can accomplish.
 We also get a sense of its true purpose – to remove the barriers of oppression, tyranny and hatred; to cause boundaries and borders to fade away; to bring us together as one world and one people.